 This clearly skews the national foreclosure data, making it difficult to accurately judge the severity of the problem nationwide.

 But why should RealtyTrac, a privately-owned company, be held accountable for our nation’s foreclosure data?

 For one, the congressional Joint Economic Committee asked RealtyTrac to gather data for a report last month titled “Sheltering Neighborhoods from the Subprime Foreclosure Storm.”

 And that’s not all.
 Vice President of Marketing Rick Sharga said they’re also being utilized by the FBI for fraud detection, and by the Feds and the FDIC for predictive modeling and foreclosure hot spots.

 But should the government rely on a privately held company to gather and assess the nation’s foreclosure data simply because it’s the most popular and widely known?

-The government clearly doesn’t have a handle on the national foreclosure numbers, and choosing to rely on a public company to provide objective data is simply unethical.
+The government clearly doesn’t have a handle on the national foreclosure numbers, and choosing to rely on a private sector company to provide objective data is simply unethical.

 Similar companies such as DataQuick and PropertyShark have their own foreclosure data, with numbers much different than those of RealtyTrac, but these companies are in it for profit as well.